InvincibleMiller/Label-Guard-2.0/README.md

 - How often are these violations occurring?
 - etc., etc.

-Restaurant leadership often asks these kinds of questions.
+Restaurant leaderships often asks these kinds of questions.

 Label Guard answers those questions (and many more) with precise data tracking and report compilation.